 Ola = Hello

 Falas español? = Do you speak Spanish?

 Grazas = Thank you

-Aragonese and Asturian are two other minority languages associated with historical regions of Spain, although these are not official nationally-recognised languages.
-To read more about Spain’s plurilingualism, check out Manual of Romance Sociolinguistics, a 2008 book written by researcher Fernando Ramallo where he explores the linguistic hierarchy in Spain and the four resulting tiers: official, co-official, legally protected, and unprotected languages.
+Aragonese and Asturian are two other minority languages associated with historical regions of Spain, although these are not official nationally-recognized languages.
+To read more about Spain’s multilingualism, check out Manual of Romance Sociolinguistics, a 2008 book written by researcher Fernando Ramallo where he explores the linguistic hierarchy in Spain and the four resulting tiers: official, co-official, legally protected, and unprotected languages.

 Alison Maciejewski Cortez is Chilean-American, born and raised in California.
 She studied abroad in Spain, has lived in multiple countries, and now calls Mexico home.
 She believes that learning how to order a beer in a new language reveals a lot about local culture.
 Alison speaks English, Spanish, and Thai fluently and studies Czech and Turkish.
 Her consulting business takes her around the world and she is excited to share language tips as part of the Lingoda team.
 Follow her culinary and cultural experiences on Twitter.